tomgeorge/tomgeorge.github.io/_posts/2015-02-02-setting-up-ssh.md

 title: Setting up SSH on Debian in VirtualBox
 ---

 The title says "Setting up SSH on Debian in VirtualBox" but the basic idea is the same everywhere.
 I want to walk you through how I set up ssh public-key authentication on my VirtualBox dev server.
 I also set up port forwarding, allowing me to access the server through the public internet, which I may cover in a later post.
-First, I'll talk real quick about what ssh is and why public-key authentication is a good idea.

 You will need `openssh-server` on the remote machine.

-##SSH

-**S**ecure **SH**ell, fittingly, is a method that allows two machines to communicate securely over a network.
-I'm sure it uses algorithms and whatever to work.

-##Public key authentication

-Public key authentication is a pretty simple concept that took me like a year to figure out.
-You generate a public and private keypair with SSH (or something else).
-When you want to communicate with someone securely, you give them your public key, and they give you theirs.
-When communicating, you encrypt your message with the recepients public key.
-Nobody can decrypt the message without the corresponding private key.

 ##Setting up ssh keys